geodesignhub/Geodesign-Service-Example/README.md

 #### To create and deploy your own geodesign service
 1. Fork this repository.
 2. Modify config.py to have your own account credentials.
 You can get you Geodesign Hub API key [here](https://www.geodesignhub.com/api/token/)
-3. Look at post method in app.py, and modify accordingly with your code.
+3. Review the [post](https://github.com/geodesignhub/Geodesign-Service-Example/blob/master/app.py#L69) method in app.py, and modify accordingly with your code.
 4. Deploy to Heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)